Your SOPs Are Already the Prompt: Automating Them with AI Agents

 What changes with computer use agents

-Your standard operating procedures are already a prompt.
-Computer use agents can follow them directly, with no flowchart bots to build and babysit.
+A standard operating procedure written in plain English is almost a prompt.
+A computer use agent can follow it directly, with no flowchart bot to build and maintain.

 How to move without the risk